Privacy-Preserving-Hybrid-Sensing/Parking-Backend/README.md

 # Introduction

-Smart Parking Backend is a data repository of CrowdSourced platform for incentivize Parking Spot information sharing.
+SmartParking is an open information sharing of CrowdSourced platform for incentivize Parking Spot.
+SmartParking Backend provides web access, data API and repository for Mobile and Web Based app.
+For Android based App, please visit [Smart Parking App](https://gitlab.anu.edu.au/u1063268/smart-parking-app) project.

-These docs describe how to use the SmartParking API.
+This docs describe how to use the SmartParking API.
 We hope you enjoy these docs, and please don't hesitate to [file an issue](https://gitlab.anu.edu.au/u1063268/smart-parking-backend/issues) if you see anything missing.

 ## Subscriber UUID